 Council members are elected to represent their district or the city on a full-time basis.

-In 2011, each Councilmember received $135,073 to operate his or her office, which provides for the salary, taxes, and benefits of his/her staff, and supplies for operating his/her office.
-Staffing costs for these offices are approximately 85% of that budget, and 15% is remaining for operations of the office.
+In 2018, each council member received $283,000 to operate his or her office, which provides for the salary, taxes, and benefits of the staff, and supplies for operating his/her office.

-Before the Council recess, the members tell the President which bills they want to call out for a vote.
+Before the Council recess, the members tell the president which bills they want to call out for a vote.
 Only those bills are voted on individually.
-The other bills are passed in block vote.
+The other bills are passed in a block vote.

-The President is elected by the members, not the voters.
-During the Council meeting on the third Monday of July, the Council elects new officers - a President and a Pro Tem.
-The President serves one year.
-In addition to presiding over the meetings, the President appoints committees and designates their functions.
+The president is elected by the members of council, not the voters.
+During the Council meeting on the third Monday of July, the Council elects new officers — a president and a pro tem.
+The president serves one year.
+In addition to presiding over the meetings, the president appoints committees and designates their functions.
 The pro tem fills in for the president when necessary.

 Visit our maps and data section on our 'About Us' page to download council district maps.